Close

 • Current VA-issued Veteran Health Identification Card, or VHIC, that displays their eligibility category: PURPLE HEART, FORMER POW or SERVICE-CONNECTED.

-• If ineligible to obtain a VHIC, DoD will temporarily accept the VA Health Eligibility Center Form H623A indicating placement in Priority Group 8E, paired with an acceptable identification credential, like a REAL ID-compliant driver’s license or a U.S. passport until DoD and the VA identify a long-term credential for this small group of veterans.
+• If ineligible to obtain a VHIC, DOD will temporarily accept the VA Health Eligibility Center Form H623A indicating placement in Priority Group 8E, paired with an acceptable identification credential, like a REAL ID-compliant driver’s license or a U.S. passport until DOD and the VA identify a long-term credential for this small group of veterans.
 Driver’s licenses that are not REAL-ID-compliant will not be accepted for entry.

 • Caregivers: Current eligibility letter from the VA Office of Community Care that indicates they are designated as the primary family caregiver for an eligible veteran under the Program of Comprehensive Assistance for Family Caregivers and are eligible for these privileges, paired with an acceptable identification credential, like a REAL ID-compliant driver’s license or a U.S. passport.
 Driver’s licenses that are not REAL-ID-compliant will not be accepted for entry.